PsychologyOur courses emphasise the real-world application of psychological theory.

 Psychology students benefit from strong practical facilities to conduct scientific testing.
 The division's laboratory complex contains the latest computer and experimental equipment and has its own dedicated reference library.

 The Psychology laboratory is located on the fifth floor of the Joseph Lancaster Building and has the following features:

 - Observation room with a one-way mirror

-- The division currently possesses three Biopac base units and a range of different specialist modules or the collection of psycho-physiological data.
-The apparatus allows collection of a wide range of physiological data including: Impedance cardiography (ICG); Electro dermal activity (EDA); Electro myogram (EMG); Skin conductance response (SCR); Continuous blood pressure monitoring; Electro cardiography (ECG); Respiratory rate, etc.
+- The division currently possesses Biopac units and a range of different specialist modules or the collection of psycho-physiological data.
+The apparatus allows collection of a wide range of physiological data including: Impedance cardiography (ICG); Electro dermal activity (EDA), Continuous blood pressure monitoring; Electro cardiography (ECG).

-- The laboratory currently has a desk mounted SR eye tracker and is shortly acquiring a head mounted portable eye tracker for dynamic data collection.
-We are able to support a wide range of experimental paradigms with the apparatus including incorporation of other physiological data from apparatus such as Biopac.
+- The laboratory currently has a desk mounted SR eye tracker.
+Recently a further portable Tobii eye tracker was acquired.
+We are able to support a wide range of experimental paradigms with the apparatus including incorporation of other physiological data.

 - Psychometric library